-The 20th edition of the NAPA Auto Parts Syracuse Nationals sponsored in part by Meguiar's, wrapped up its three-day 2019 show July 21, in spectacular fashion with a record number of guests, vendors and money donated to charity.
+The 20th edition of the NAPA Auto Parts Syracuse Nationals sponsored in part by Meguiar's and Maguire Family of Dealerships, wrapped up its three-day 2019 show July 21, in spectacular fashion with a record number of guests, vendors and money donated to charity.

 Throughout the weekend, during which Central New York was hit with record high temperatures, the Syracuse Nationals welcomed more than 90,000 visitors who streamed through the turnstiles to take part in the largest car show in the Northeast.